w3c/aria-at-app/docs/database.md

 # Local Database

 The database migrations are managed by [Sequelize](https://sequelize.org/).
-To read and understand the schema, see the sequelize models that represent the data in `server/models`.
+To read and understand the schema, see the Sequelize models that represent the data in `server/models`.
 Each model represents a table in the database.

 ## Setting up a local database for development